MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-whats-new.md

 -   New [Application Developer Getting Started](deployr-application-developer-getting-started.md) guide walks application developers through their role and resources
 -   New [Administrator Getting Started](deployr-administrator-getting-started.md) guide walks DeployR admins through their role and resources
 -   New [Writing Portable R Code](deployr-data-scientist-write-portable-r-code.md) guide was added for data scientists.
 -   New R package: `deployrUtils`.
 The goal of deployrUtils is to solve several R portability issues that arise when Data Scientists develop R analytics for use in their local R environment and in the DeployR server environment.
-[Install from GitHub](https://github.com/deployr/deployrUtils/releases).
+[Install from GitHub](https://github.com/Microsoft/deployr-cli).

 ### Version 7.4.0

 The following list highlights the major changes and improvements to DeployR 7.4.0.

 -   New [R Session Process Controls](deployr-admin-security.md#r-session-process-controls) introduce fine-grain file system access controls for R sessions on Linux platforms.
--   New [DeployR Command Line Tool (CLI)](https://github.com/deployr/deployr-cli) with initial support for running DeployR-enabled example applications.
+-   New [DeployR Command Line Tool (CLI)](https://github.com/Microsoft/deployrUtils/releases) with initial support for running DeployR-enabled example applications.
--   New and updated Web service API support as detailed in the [API Reference Guide change history](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/74changehistory.html).
+-   New and updated Web service API support.
 -   Updated [Java, JavaScript and .NET RBroker Framework](https://github.com/deployr?query=rbroker) with additional features, patches and updated change history.
 -   Updated [Java, JavaScript and .NET client libraries](https://github.com/deployr?query=client) with additional features, patches and updated change history.
 -   Updated user account password security with automatic [bcrypt hashing](https://en.wikipedia.org/wiki/Bcrypt), which is resistent to rainbow table and brute-force search attacks.